Comprehensive Invention Harvesting, Selection, and IP Protection Decisions Best Practices

 - Companies that have clear guidelines (documented) for selecting what should be patented.

-- Companies that stated an online ID system, or a paper invention disclosure form, or an email with an invention idea is their dominant method of harvesting new inventions.
+- Companies that stated an online ID system, a paper invention disclosure form, or an email with an invention idea is their dominant method of harvesting new inventions.

 The performance metrics that we used to evaluate invention harvesting best practices and which show superior performance are: